georgem7154/general-ai-renamer/README.md

 Take this image, it named as image.png at first
 ![image](https://github.com/user-attachments/assets/266ef246-e830-405c-8032-0b3cbc68972e)

-run the software and you get it renmaed to Reindeer_in_snowy_landscape_DESC.jpg
+run the software and you get it renamed to Reindeer_in_snowy_landscape_DESC.jpg

 # Installation and running
 1. You can run the python file but will have to install all packages